 GMHBA Stadium Redevelopment

-The current redevelopment of Simonds Stadium (stage four) will see the construction of a new Grandstand to replace the Brownlow and Jennings stands, increasing capacity by 2,500 to 36,000.
+Stage four of the redevelopment saw the construction of a new grandstand to replace the old Brownlow and Jennings stands, increasing capacity by 2,500 to 36,000.

 The third stage of the Simonds Stadium saw a new southern grandstand built to increase capacity to over 30,000.
 The was completed in mid-2013.
 Following this, lights were installed at the ground to allow for night matches.